ky28059/bctf/README.md

 The updated website for b01lers CTF!

+This website was heavily inspired by [LA CTF](https://platform.lac.tf/) and the default rCTF frontend.

 ### Running locally

 This is a custom Next.js frontend wrapping [rCTF](https://rctf.redpwn.net/) as a backend.
 To configure rCTF, edit the